AdeHumble/SkilHarvest-DataAnalytics-Bootcamp/README.md

 # SkillHarvest
-This repository is an archive of my data analysis training with SkillHarvesT Academy
+This repository is an archive of my data analysis training with SkillHarvest Academy